-The New Mexico Workforce Connection is a joint partnership of ENMU-Ruidoso, New Mexico Department of Workforce Solutions (NMDOWS), providing training and services for youth, students and adults.
+The New Mexico Workforce Connection is a joint partnership of ENMU-Ruidoso, the Eastern Area Workforce Development Board and the New Mexico Department of Workforce Solutions (NMDOWS), providing employment and training services for youth, students and adults.

-Tuition, fees and supportive service assistance (transportation, supplies, child care, etc.) are available for those who qualify.
+Employment services, tuition and supportive service

+assistance (transportation, supplies, child care, etc.) are available for those who qualify.